Transformer neural networks and quantum simulators: a hybrid approach for simulating strongly correlated systems: Abstract

 \section{Abstract}

 Owing to their great expressivity and versatility, neural networks have gained attention for simulating large two-dimensional quantum many-body systems.
 However, their expressivity comes with the cost of a challenging optimization due to the in general rugged and complicated loss landscape.
-Here, we present a hybrid optimization scheme for neural quantum states (NQS) that involves a data-driven pretraining with numerical or experimental data and a second, Hamiltonian-driven optimization stage.
+Here, we present a hybrid optimization scheme for neural quantum states (NQS), involving a data-driven pretraining with numerical or experimental data and a second, Hamiltonian-driven optimization stage.
 By using both projective measurements from the computational basis as well as expectation values from other measurement configurations such as spin-spin correlations, our pretraining gives access to the sign structure of the state, yielding improved and faster convergence that is robust w.r.t. experimental imperfections and limited datasets.
-We apply the hybrid scheme to the ground state search for the 2D transverse field Ising model and the 2D dipolar XY model on $6\times 6$ and $10\times 10$ square lattices with a patched transformer wave function, using numerical and experimental data from a programmable Rydberg quantum simulator [Chen et al., Nature 616 (2023)], with snapshots of the quantum system obtained from the different measurement configurations, and show that the information from the second basis highly improves the performance.
+We apply the hybrid scheme to the ground state search for the 2D transverse field Ising model and dipolar XY model on $6\times 6$ and $10\times 10$ square lattices with a patched transformer wave function, using numerical data as well as experimental data from a programmable Rydberg quantum simulator [Chen et al., Nature 616 (2023)], and show that the information from a second measurement basis highly improves the performance.
 Our work paves the way for a reliable and efficient optimization of neural quantum states.

 One of the key challenges in quantum many-body physics is the simulation of large, strongly correlated systems of more than one dimension.
 For these systems, exact parameterizations are unfeasible due to the exponential growth of the Hilbert space with system size.
 To overcome this problem, variational methods like tensor networks \cite{ORUS2014117} and their efficiently contractable variant, matrix product states (MPS)\cite{SCHOLLWOCK201196}, assume a certain form of the wave function, and this trial state is then optimized to obtain the best possible representation.
 However, in practice these methods face limitations, e.g. MPS are efficient parameterizations of states with area-law-entanglement \cite{Eisert2010,Hastings_2007}, but require an exponential number of parameters for states with volume-law entanglement. \\